JosefineFH/josefine-holth-semester-project-2/README.md

 # Semester Project 2
 <!-- This is a school assignment for the javascript 2 lectures. -->
-This is a semester project for my second year.
+This is a semester project for my second year of studying frontend development.
 The assignment is to create a e-commerce website that has a customer section and a admin section.
 It has to be responsive and it will be populated by Strapi API that I am hosting on Heroku.

 ## Table of Content